-To understand the dependencies, click on the error message near Customer Portal.
+To understand the dependencies, click on the error message on MyApp.

-In this example, LifeTime warns that deploying this version of Customer Portal will make the application misbehave in Quality Assurance.
-This happens because, Customer Portal is not compatible with the CRM Services application that is deployed on Quality Assurance.
+LifeTime is warning that deploying this version of MyApp will make the application misbehave in Quality.
+This happens because, MyApp is not compatible with MyWebApp that is deployed in Quality.

-To understand what will cause Customer Portal to misbehave, click the 'Show Details' link.
+To understand what will cause MyApp to misbehave, click the 'Show Details' link.

-Clicking on the error icon reveals that the problem is that the Customer Portal module depends on the Customers module from the CRM Services Application.
-The 'Customer_Details' action, that Customer Portal depends, is not available on the version deployed on Quality Assurance.
+Clicking on the error icon reveals the problem: the 'ServerActionForMyApp' action, that MyApp depends, is not available on the MyWebApp version deployed in Quality.

 Resolve the Dependencies

-Review the deployment plan, add some notes, and click on 'Deploy Now'.
+Review the deployment plan, add a deployment note like 'First round of tests of MyApp.', and click on 'Deploy Now'.

 MyApp and MyWebApp are deployed to Quality.
 MyApp is ready for testing.